 There’s no place like home for the holidays, so make yours especially cheery with DIY stovetop potpourri.
 Start by slicing up an orange and adding it to a saucepan.
 Sprinkle in a tablespoon of cloves, a few cinnamon sticks, a teaspoon of nutmeg and a handful of cranberries.
 Fill the saucepan with water and simmer the mixture to fill your house with a delicious, festive aroma.
 For a relaxing scent to soothe your senses and calm your nerves after a busy day, try a combo of sliced lemons, a tablespoon of vanilla and a few sprigs of rosemary.

 With visiting relatives, clamoring kids and crazy schedules, the holidays can be more stressful than celebratory.
 Unwind with a comedy show at Blue Room Comedy Club (541 E. Saint Louis St., Springfield, 417-866-4319, 417comedy.com) like the special homecoming show on December 23 featuring homegrown comedians who’ve made it big in major cities.
 You can also laugh it up at the weekly shows on Fridays and Saturdays at Springfield Improv (308 South Ave., Springfield, 417-872-2658, springfieldimprov.com) like No Strings Attached, which incorporates puppets, and Use Your Words, which features skits based on books the audience brings (both shows are held on the third Friday of every month).
-For a mix of interviews, music and funny sketches, check out a live taping of The Mystery Hour (themysteryhour.com) on December 2, January 14 and February 11.
+For a mix of interviews, music and funny sketches, check out a live taping of The Mystery Hour (themysteryhour.com).
 Don’t sweat it if you missed a taping: You can catch the show later on FOX 5 in Springfield and FOX 14 in Joplin.

 Satiate your sweet tooth and your culinary curiosity at Askinosie Chocolate (514 E. Commercial St., Springfield, 417-862-9900, askinosie.com).
 You can find out how this favorite of Bon Appétit, The Atlantic and others makes its single-origin chocolate in weekly factory tours (Tuesdays at 3:30 all year; Saturdays at 2 p.m. through December 24), during which you’ll taste samples and learn about their production process and lauded fair-trade sourcing.
 The tour concludes with a chance to peruse the shop; be sure to pick up a canister of their cocoa powder so you can whip up a mug of rich, soul-warming hot chocolate at home.